juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - EBS root volume is destroyed
 - Hibernate
   - Hibernate save the contents from the instance memory(RAM) to the EBS root volume
-  - EBS root volumne is preserved
+  - EBS root volume is preserved
   - The instance boots much faster as the OS is not stopped and restarted
   - When you start your instance:
     - EBS root volume is restored to its previous state